-Director of Alumni Career Services & International Internship Program
+Director of Alumni Careers & International Internship Program

 In addition, Marilyn is Director of the Georgetown International Internship, a program which she created in 1995.
 The International Internship Program provides summer legal opportunities for Georgetown students to work in foreign law firms, corporate legal departments and NGOs located all over the world.